movabletype/movabletype/t/README.md

 ```

 `make` prevents the crawler from detecting 404 errors on `mt-static/mt_ja.js`.
-It overwrites version placeholders in the source but these aren't necessary for tests.
+`make` also overwrites version placeholders in the sources but these aren't necessary for tests.
 You can `git reset` them
 in order not to commit accidentally.

 ## Database inspection